My Quiet Kitchen

 Chopping mixed vegetables for pickling, with carrot, cauliflower, cucumber, jalapeno and red onion on a cutting board.

-Our jalapeño plants have grown especially well this year and created far more peppers than we could use or give away.
-On top of having an abundance of them, these peppers are HOT.
+One summer when our jalapeño plants did especially well, we ended up with way more peppers than we could use or give away.
+On top of having an abundance of them, these peppers were HOT.
 Like, really, really spicy.

-I realized that most, if not all, of the seeds in the jalapeños would have to be removed and that combining the peppers with other veggies was the way to go.
+So removing most of the seeds from the jalapeños and combining them with other veggies is sometimes the way to go.

 The blend of cauliflower, carrots, red onion, cucumber, and jalapenos pictured below was SO GOOD we devoured half the jar in one day.